gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 form of a query.
 Instead of having to setup a real collaborating object (which might include hitting the database, etc), you replace that object with another object that only returns the data that you need, so that you can avoid having to do the setup.
-By doing this, isolate the object under test, because the only dependency that the test needs to run is the code for the object itself.
+By doing this, you isolate the object under test, because the only dependency that the test needs to run is the code for the object itself.